Home • About • Projects • Blog • Resources • Contact

 - Explore lightweight authentication (maybe passkey-first)

-- Cursor is incredible, but works even better with ChatGPT as your strategy layer
+- Cursor is incredible, but works even better with ChatGPT as a strategy layer

 - Splitting your GPT prompts into “value logic” and “UI content” can give much better results

-- Production-readiness doesn’t need a big stack—Airtable + Vercel + clean React is plenty for MVP
+- Production-readiness doesn’t need a big stack—Airtable + Vercel + clean React was plenty for MVP

-- If you’re building in public, ship something tiny and keep going.
+- If you’re building in public, make something tiny and keep going.
 TinyLaunch started with just a Tally form and Zapier.

 Turn your idea into a tiny, tangible prototype — with a little help from Launchling.